The Piirissaar Island

 The abundance and biodiversity of different amphibians is the main reason why the Piirissaar Island was taken under protection.
 The status of the rare common spadefoot and the European green toad depends on the fate of traditional onion-growing.
 The onion and vegetable fields here are good terrestrial habitats for these species because they offer food and hiding places.

-The onion fields.
-Photo by: Aimar Rakko
+high onion beds are common to Peipsi area The onion fields.
+Aimar Rakko